A quick summary...

 AVA Digital Award - Web Element - Intranet

-LG are one of the world's leading technology brands specialising in consumer electronics, in the UK, they rely on third-party resellers to drive consumer sales for the company across their three main business units (Home Entertainment, Home Appliances and Mobile Communications ) and do not possess their own e-commerce or widescale bricks and mortar stores.
+LG are one of the world's leading technology brands specialising in consumer electronics, in the UK, they rely on third-party resellers to drive consumer sales for the company across their three main business units (Home Entertainment, Home Appliances and Mobile Communications ) and did not possess their own e-commerce or widescale bricks and mortar stores.

 This created a challenge; as they do not employ consumer facing sales representatives, they are unable to reach and educate retailer staff directly without physically visiting stores.
 They needed a solution that can be accessed anywhere, anytime that educates and incentives retailer staff to sell their products.